-California is the epicenter of American meth drug abuse, mainly in the Central Valley region.
+California is the epicenter of American meth drug addiction, mainly in the Central Valley region.
 Fresno County, which is in the middle of Central Valley, has one of the highest meth abuse rates on the planet.
 Margaret Mims is the sheriff of Fresno County, and she announced to USA Today back in 2012: “It drives more crime than any other drugs do.
 Meth is in its own category because, unfortunately, it’s so much more addictive than other drugs .”

-The risks and possible dangers associated with methamphetamine abuse, both short-term and long-term, are among the most severe out of all drugs.
+The risks and possible dangers associated with methamphetamine abuse, both short-term and long-term, are among the most severe of all drugs.

 Short-term dangers include: